 Where Xero falls short

 Zoho Books is just about the most comprehensive accounting software you can find.
 Even its basic plan includes automated invoice reminders, multi-currency payment acceptance, and client portals, where your customers can approve estimates and make bulk payments.
 The most expensive plan adds on a superb inventory tracking feature: it allows for customized pricing and includes instant notifications when your stock is running low.

 Speaking of automatic notifications, Zoho Books' automation dramatically lowers the frustration of constant data entry.
 Each plan includes a certain amount of workflows, or automated functions you can set the software to perform.
 Workflows can be a little hard to figure out immediately (you'll want to check out Zoho's tutorial), but once you've got them down, workflows can remove the most tedious aspects of quality assurance, emailing, and invoicing.

-If Zoho Books has even more features than Xero, why did we give it second place instead of first?
-Well, it has one huge drawback that distinctly circumscribes its target audience: Zoho offers a payroll app only in Texas, California, and India.
-You can’t even integrate Zoho with third-party payroll providers—while you can sign up for a provider like Gusto, you’ll have to enter all employee data separately in Gusto and manually re-enter payroll info into Zoho Books for proper recordkeeping.
+Unfortunately, Zoho has one huge drawback that distinctly limits its target audience: Zoho offers a payroll app only in Texas, California, and India.
+You can't even integrate Zoho with third-party payroll providers—while you can sign up for a provider like Gusto, you'll have to enter all employee data separately in Gusto and manually re-enter payroll info into Zoho Books for proper recordkeeping.

 Best invoicing: FreshBooks

 FreshBooks syncs with more than 200 other financial apps, but you don't need a third-party time tracking, expense tracking, or payment acceptance provider: all three tools are right there on your FreshBooks dashboard.
 FreshBooks also excels at customization, especially with invoicing: you can customize invoices with your business's logo as well as with the language you want to use and currency you want to accept (Xero charges extra for multi-currency functionality).